8go/matrix-commander/README.md

                         something like this
                         'mxc://example.com/SomeStrangeUriKey'.
 See tests/test-
                         upload.sh for an example.
-  --devices             Print the list of devices.
-All device of this account
+  --devices, --get-devices
-                        will be printed, one device per line.
+                        Print the list of devices.
+All device of this account will be printed, one device per line.
   --discovery-info      Print discovery information about current homeserver.
                         Note that not all homeservers support discovery and an